alejandra-zapata/Array-Nodes_Based_List_Implementation/README.md

-# Array-Based_List_Implementation
+# Array/Nodes_Based_List_Implementation
-A class that implements an interface called HeadTailListInterface.
-The class uses Arrays to implement the list.
+Two classes that implement an interface called HeadTailListInterface.
+One class uses Arrays to implement the list and the other one uses Linked Nodes.